 “Do you have any quit smoking tips for me?”

-That’s what most smokers ask me when they find out I am a psychologist and a smoking cessation expert.
+That’s what most smokers ask me when they find out what I do.

 And I love sharing what I know!
 So I wanted to share with you too the best 3 tips for quitting smoking.